maazkhaled/amazon_recommendation_system_bda/README.md

-# amazon_recommendation_system_bda
+The repository of the semester project of the Fundamentals of Big Data Analytics course taught by Dr. Kifayat Ullah Khan and Mr. Humayoun Mustafa Mazhar.
-The semester project of the Big Data Analytics course taught by Dr. Kifayat Ullah Khan and Mr. Humayoun Mustafa Mazhar.
+An amazing project which contributed to our learning and development, massively.
+Take a look at the execution, in this repository.
+Thank you for your time :)

 # BDA Project: amazon.com product recommendation system